-\begin{theorem}[QR: Biconjugate Decomposition for Nonsingular Matrices] For any nonsingular matrix $\bA\in \real^{n\times n}$, the QR decomposition of $\bA$ can be obtained from the Wedderburn sequence applied to $(\bI_n, \bA)$ as $(\bX_n, \bY_n)$.
-In this case, $\bA$ can be factored as
+Without loss of generality, we assume that $\bA\in \real^{n\times n}$ has full rank, which allows for the QR decomposition: $\bA=\bQ\bR$, where $\bQ\in\real^{n\times n}$ is orthogonal, and $\bR \in \real^{n\times n}$ is upper triangular with full rank and positive diagonal values.
+We now show how this decomposition can be obtained through biconjugate decomposition. \begin{theorem}[QR: Biconjugate decomposition for nonsingular matrices] For any nonsingular matrix $\bA\in \real^{n\times n}$, the QR decomposition of $\bA$ can be obtained from the Wedderburn sequence by setting $(\bX_n, \bY_n)$ as $(\bI_n, \bA)$.
+Thus, $\bA$ can be factored as